Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Both your body and mind can benefit from exercise.
 Exercise can help you manage stress.
 It's not clear whether stress affects the heart directly or has an effect on other risk factors and behaviors that affect the heart.
 These may include blood pressure, cholesterol levels, smoking, and overeating.
 Cutting down on stress, however, can at least make your life more enjoyable.
 Exercise can also boost your self-image and help counter anxiety and depression.

 You don't have to strain your body to benefit from exercise.
 Even moderate exercise is good for you.
 The CDC and the American Heart Association recommend at least 30 minutes of moderate intensity aerobic activity, 4 to 5 days a week.
 They also recommend moderate to high intensity muscle strengthening activity at least 2 days a week.
 Examples of moderate activities include:

 For increased benefit to your heart and lungs, try more vigorous aerobic activity.
-The CDC says you can exercise moderately for about 150 minutes each week, or you can get 75 weekly minutes of vigorous-intensity aerobic exercise.
 These are examples of more vigorous activities:

 Jogging or running